 Precision partial dentures are an additional option and are removable.
 These dentures have internal attachments that allow the denture to attach to the crowns on either side of the bridge.
 Many find this to be the most natural option of the three.

 Complete dentures replace all teeth in either the upper or lower jaw bone or may be used to replace all teeth in both jaws.
 For those missing all teeth, this tends to be the preferred option.
 Dental implants offer an alternative, yet aren’t necessarily cost-effective for those missing several teeth.

 The Denture-Making Process

-Conventional dentures cannot be made overnight; thus, the person obtaining the dentures will need to see the dentist on more than one occasion.
-He or she determines which appliance provides the best solution and goes forward from there.
+Conventional dentures cannot be made overnight, and the patient obtaining the dentures will need to see the dentist on more than one occasion.
 The first step involves making a series of impressions of the jaw.
 Also, the dentist will take measurements of the jaw, their relation to one another, and the space between them.

 With this information, the dental lab produces a model, wax form, or plastic pattern of the position and exact shape of the denture to be created.
 This model is then fitted to the patient multiple times to ensure the color, fit, and shape are correct.
 Only then will the final denture be cast and adjustments made.

 At first, patients typically state the dentures feel loose or odd.
 There is a learning curve when wearing these devices, as the person must learn to use the tongue and cheek muscles to keep them in place.
 Besides, wearers need to practice inserting and removing the replacement teeth.
 Soreness and minor irritation may be noticed at first, and saliva production tends to increase, yet these issues will decrease once the mouth adjusts to the dentures.

 The Benefits of Dentures